mongodb/js-bson/README.md

 BSON is short for Bin­ary JSON and is the bin­ary-en­coded seri­al­iz­a­tion of JSON-like doc­u­ments.
 You can learn more about it in [the specification](http://bsonspec.org).

-This browser version of the BSON parser is compiled using [webpack](https://webpack.js.org/) and the current version is pre-compiled in the `browser_build` directory.
+This browser version of the BSON parser is compiled using [rollup](https://rollupjs.org/) and the current version is pre-compiled in the `dist` directory.

 This is the default BSON parser, however, there is a C++ Node.js addon version as well that does not support the browser.
 It can be found at [mongod-js/bson-ext](https://github.com/mongodb-js/bson-ext).